Shankarpali Recipe (Sweet Diamond Cuts)

 • Mix all-purpose flour and semolina in a large bowl or parat (a large shallow Indian plate).

-• Heat ghee in a small pan over high heat until very hot.
+• Heat the ghee in a small pan over high heat until very hot.

 • Pour the hot ghee over the flour and mix with a spoon.
 This process of adding ghee to the flour is called Moyan.
 It makes the shankarpali crispy and flaky.

-• You can replace ghee with oil too but the taste and texture of shankarpali will differ.
+• You can replace ghee with oil, but the taste and texture of shankarpali will differ.

-• Once the mixture is cooled slightly, mix well using your fingers.
+• Once the mixture is slightly cooled, mix well using your fingers.

 • Add milk, little by little, and knead to make a slightly stiff dough.